 Linking up with Kim and Deborah for the Weekly Run Down.

-This week’s Tuesday Topic is a How has running made you a better person?You can write about this topic, or feel free to post any running related blog post.
-Remember to Link-up with Kim and Zenaida!
+This week’s Tuesday Topic: How do you incorporate fitness with your family?You can write about this topic, or feel free to post any running related blog post.
+Remember to link-up with Kim and Zenaida!
 Visit at least two of the other linked posts – the more the merrier!
 Remember to come back for later linkers!

 The weekend of July 19-21 was the BibRave Pro Summit in Chicago.
 The events included dinner on Friday and Saturday, a Cubs game on Saturday, a community service project, running RnR Chicago, ending with lunch on Sunday after the race.
 I did not participate in all of the events and after looking at all of the pictures, I regret it.
 But I still had a lot of fun and it was great to meet so many of them that came from various states.

 The first event was a community service project on Friday morning but due to the weather, it was cancelled.
 A few Pros still met up for a run and then went to get donuts and coffee at Stan’s Donuts.
 I met up with them at the RnR expo.
 I had already been there about an hour so I didn’t stay too long.
 I was excited to see Kathrine Switzer again!

 That evening we had dinner at City Winery West Loop which was sponsored by Knockaround.
 I’ve never been there and I had a great time.
 I met more Pros while enjoying some delicious wine and food.
 Check out all of that orange!

 After a few emails with my coach, I decided not to run RnR Chicago.
 She told me to take a few days off from running because of my plantar fasciitis.
 I still went downtown to spectate and of course I had fun!
 I saw Amanda, Erica, Becca, and a few other friends.